SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In TS, `any` is like a top type in that any value can be assigned to variables of type `any`. in TS, `any` is like a bottom type in that things of type `any` can be assigned to anything.
-Most languages with dynamic typing act as if everything had type `any`. in TS, `{}`, `Object` are the same type. in TS, `{}`/`Object` are nearly top types, you can assign everything but `null`, `undefined`, or of course `unknown` to `{}`/`Object`. by contrast, `object` (notice the case) is any non-primitive type, and thus not even nearly a top type.
+Most languages with dynamic typing act as if everything had type `any`. in TS, unless `noImplicitAny` is enabled, TS will often fall back to `any`, acting like default JS in these cases. in TS, `{}`, `Object` are the same type. in TS, `{}`/`Object` are nearly top types, you can assign everything but `null`, `undefined`, or of course `unknown` to `{}`/`Object`. by contrast, `object` (notice the case) is any non-primitive type, and thus not even nearly a top type.